xanthan-web/portfolio-template/index.md

 ---

-# Historian of Borderlands
+# Alexandra Ruiz

-I am a History PhD Candidate focusing on the U.S. Southwest.
+I am a History PhD Candidate focusing on creating more engaging history through emerging technology.
+This site is built using GitHub Pages, a free platform for web hosting that gives me full control over my content, files, and style.

 {% assign essays = site.pages | where: "homepage", true %}
 {% include card-list.html cards = essays %}